cppforlife/vagrant-bosh/docs/build-aws-stemcell.md

 5. Once VM is provisioned, in AWS Console right-click on the VM and select `Cerate image` to create an AMI.
    Optionally make AMI public by changing its permissions if stemcell will be used from a different AWS account.

-6. Unpack one of the officially published `ligth-bosh` stemcells and update `stemcell.MF` with new AMI reference, then repack.
+6. Unpack one of the officially published `light-bosh` stemcells and update `stemcell.MF` with new AMI reference, then repack.

 7. Upload your new light stemcell to a BOSH Director and use it in your deployment.